A note for EU students commencing study in 2021/22

-MBBS students in an NHS-funded year of study can also apply for a reduced rate maintenance loan from Student Finance England.
+MBBS students in an NHS bursary-funded year of study can also apply for a reduced rate maintenance loan from Student Finance England.

-You will not have to pay back your student loans until after you leave the course and start earning £25,000 or more per year.
+You will not have to pay back your student loans until after you leave the course and your income is over the threshold amount for your repayment plan.
 Repayment is based on what you earn, not what you owe, and all outstanding debt will normally be written off after 30 years.
 Please visit Student Loan Repayment for further details.

-Students from lower income households who are undertaking their first undergraduate degree may also be eligible for our University bursary, the St George’s Opportunity Fund Grant.
+Students from lower income households who are undertaking their first undergraduate degree, and are eligible for support from Student Finance England, may also be eligible for our University bursary, the St George’s Opportunity Fund Grant.
 Please visit our Grants and Bursaries page for more details.